omnioiot/mas-scada-historian-connector/mkdocs/docs/installation.md

 # Installing MAS SCADA Historian Connector

-The installation process includes downloading the installationpackage from IBM Passport Advantage, and completing the initial setup on an on-premise host system or in cloud.
+The installation process includes downloading the installation package from IBM Passport Advantage, and completing the initial setup on an on-premise host system or in cloud.
 The on-premise host system or the cloud instance must have access to SCADA Historian.

-## Before you begin
+## System requirements

-Before you begin the connector installation, make sure that you complete the following tasks.
+Before you begin the connector installation, make sure that your system fulfills the following requirements.

-### Check if your environment meets the system requirements

 <ul>
   <li> The connector is tested on the following operating environments.